 - a minimum grade point average (GPA) of 2.75 out of 4 with less than 10 per cent fail grades, or

 - a Graduate Management Admission Test (GMAT) overall minimum score of 550 with verbal 25, quantitative 35 and AWA 4.0.

-Applicants with a Graduate Certificate in Commercialisation, or Entrepreneurship, or New Venture Funding must have completed it with at least a credit average.
+Applicants with a Graduate Certificate in Commercialisation (C11251), Graduate Certificate in Entrepreneurship (C11252) or Graduate Certificate in Venture Acceleration (C11253) must have completed it with at least a credit average.